alikariminik/Milestone-Project-Two/README.md

 * The start to the end of the application should be easily achieved in just a few clicks.

 Implementation:
 * The end screen which displays a potential holiday destination can be achieved through just 5 clicks.
 The site is responsive to give visual feedback when an option can be clicked - either through the use of the cursor icon changing to a pointer for the buttons and clicable images as well as the buttons changing colours on hover.
+Home button allows for an easy restart of the application.

+User Story:

+> As a user I want to be able to use this site with my keyboard

+Acceptance Criteria:
+* It should be entirely possible for an individual utilising a keyboard only to be able to click "Find my dream holiday!" button, home button and select on option a or option b image.

+Implementation:
+* The user will be able to navigate the site using only a keyboard.
+All elements will be individually selectable through the keyboard and standard keyboard controls.

 ### The Skeleton Plane